Byrnesz/byrnesz.github.io/_posts/2020-03-29-ok-now-what.md

 #=> prints 'Hi, Moose' to STDOUT.
 ```

 Check out the [Canadian Moose Elk & Buffalo plan NAO][jekyll-docs] for more info on how to support the New Animal Order (NAO).
-To communicate directly with NAO leadership via Ruby code snippets [Devin Restoritive repo][jekyll-gh].
+To communicate directly with NAO leadership via Ruby code snippets [Devine Restoritive repo][jekyll-gh].
 If you have questions, you can ask them on [Moose Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll